 - exercising 'appropriate due diligence' in selecting service providers;

 - requiring service providers to implement 'appropriate measures' designed to meet the objectives of the data security standards; and

-- when indicated by its risk assessment, to take appropriate steps to confirm that the service providers have satisfied its data security obligations; and
+- when indicated by its risk assessment, to take appropriate steps to confirm that the service providers have satisfied their data security obligations; and

-- adjusting the information security program based upon relevant changes in technology, the sensitivity of customer information, identified threats, and/or the licensee's own changing business arrangements (31 Pa.
+- adjusting the information security program based on relevant changes in technology, the sensitivity of customer information, identified threats, and/or the licensee's own changing business arrangements (31 Pa.
 Code §146c.9).

 A licensee violates Title 31 of the Pa.
 Code when (31 Pa.
 Code §146c.10(b)):

 - it 'knew or reasonably should have known' of a pattern of activity, or of a practice of a service provider, that constitutes either a violation of 31 Pa.
 Code §146a or 31 Pa.
 Code §146b;

 - it 'knew or reasonably should have known' of a pattern of activity, or of a practice of a service provider, that constitutes a violation of the safeguard standards; and/or